 Because bassinets are attached to bulkhead rows, these seats usually offer more space compared to standard economy seats.

 On international flights, bassinets can make your nighttime travel easier when you are flying with infants.
-In fact, many parents specially choose airlines and flight timings based on bassinet availability.
+In fact, many parents specifically choose airlines and flight timings based on bassinet availability.

 Where are Bassinet Seats Located on an Aircraft?